44th (Home Counties) Signal Regiment: North Africa

 For Eighth Army's counter-offensive (the Second Battle of Alamein), 44th (HC) Division was to lead one of XIII Corps' thrusts through the enemy minefields on the first night, 23/24 October (Operation Lightfoot).
 A route was found through the first belt of minefields ('January') on the first night and 44th (HC) Division succeeded in passing the second minefield ('February') the next night, but the armour was unable to exploit beyond.

 The second phase of the offensive, Operation Supercharge, was launched on the night of 27/28 October.
-Eventually, the armour broke though, and next day came signs that the enemy was withdrawing.
+Eventually, the armour broke through, and next day came signs that the enemy was withdrawing.
 44th (HC) Division took some part in the pursuit to El Agheila, collecting prisoners, but XIII Corps was short of transport and was left behind as Eighth Army drove westwards.
 Shortly afterwards 44th (HC) Division HQ was disbanded, and its units distributed.
 The personnel of 44th (HC) Divisional Signals were used to reinforce XXX Corps Signals, 7th Armoured Division Signals and No 4 Line of Communication (LoC) Signals.